Couchers-org/couchers/docs/cicd.md

 It runs on GitLab at [couchers/couchers](https://gitlab.com/couchers/couchers/).
 Their CI/CD is super awesome and we're supposed to be getting an open-source license to get even more of that good stuff.

-Note on slugs: each branch has a slug, normally you just replace non-alphanumberic stuff with dashes, so `frontend/feature/login` becomes `frontend-feature-login`.
+Note on slugs: each branch has a slug generated from the branch name, normally you just replace non-alphanumberic stuff with dashes, so a branch name of `frontend/feature/login` gets a slug of `frontend-feature-login`.
 The previews and artifacts can usually be identified based on this slug or the commit hash.
+(The slug is useful for use in places where you can't use slashes, e.g. URLs or docker image names).

 ## Quick links

 * Latest compiled protos: <https://gitlab.com/couchers/couchers/-/jobs/artifacts/develop/download?job=protos>
 * Built react frontend: <https://gitlab.com/couchers/couchers/-/jobs/artifacts/develop/download?job=build:frontend>
 * Frontend as at `develop`: <https://develop--frontend.preview.coucher.org/>
-* (legaccy) vue frontend from `develop`: <https://develop--vue.preview.coucher.org/>
+* (Legacy) vue frontend from `develop`: <https://develop--vue.preview.coucher.org/>
 * Storybook previews off `develop`: <https://develop--storybook.preview.coucher.org/>
 * Current backend test coverage on `develop`: <https://develop--bcov.preview.coucher.org/>
 * Current frontend test coverage on `develop`: <https://develop--fcov.preview.coucher.org/>